Tarot scenario

 • Open individual card meanings only after the tone of the week, the pressure or distraction that may ask for care, and the priority that keeps the reader grounded is clear.

-Weekly Tarot Spread checklist before drawingUse this checklist before starting Weekly Tarot Spread, especially when the reader wants a weekly reset without turning the who...
+Weekly Tarot Spread for Theme, Challenge, and Priority checklist before drawingUse this checklist before starting Weekly Tarot Spread for Theme, Challenge, and Priority, especially when the reader wants a w...

 • Ready signal: the question names separating the week's theme, pressure point, and one priority that deserves attention without demanding certainty.